jophde/documentation/docs/02_iOS/05_FAQ.md

 ### I'm noticing some discrepancies when using `hasPrefix:`, `hasSuffix:` or `length` on localized strings

-When the option `COOptionsDialogEnabled` is set, the Jargon SDK adds some invisible characters to localized strings.
+When the option `JNOptionsDialogEnabled` is set, the Jargon SDK adds some invisible characters to localized strings.
 This is so editable strings can be recognized in the UI when the edition dialog is being invoked.
 These characters won't be visible in the UI but will still be picked up by string matching, comparison and length methods.
 This may cause some unit tests to fail if they rely on these methods.

-We do not recommend relying on localized string comparison or matching in your unit tests, but if it is an absolute necessity, running tests with the option `COOptionsDialogEnabled` disabled will fix the issue.
+We do not recommend relying on localized string comparison or matching in your unit tests, but if it is an absolute necessity, running tests with the option `JNOptionsDialogEnabled` disabled will fix the issue.